Troms: Sunlight

 The aurora borealis is a common sight in the whole of Troms, but not in summer as there is no darkness.
 As with all areas in the polar latitudes, there are extreme variations in daylight between the seasons.
-As a consequence of this, the length of daylight increases (late winter and spring) or decreases (autumn) by 10 minutes from one day to the next.
+As a consequence of this, the length of daylight increases in late winter and spring.
+It decreases in autumn by 10 minutes from one day to the next.